Skip to content

 Track remediation of identified deficiencies under PCAOB AS 2201 paragraph 71 Are control deficiencies being remediated within management commitment timeframe with operating effectiveness re-testing?
 Rules Engine Auditor

-Deterministic remediation tracking under PCAOB AS 2201 paragraph 71 plus AICPA AU-C 940: remediation plan with named owner + target date + interim mitigating controls + re-design + re-testing requirements; operating effectiveness re-test requires sufficient time period (typically 90 days minimum) before audit committee can rely on remediated control; deficiency aging analysis with escalation thresholds; significant deficiency + material weakness require formal audit committee reporting plus external auditor coordination plus potential interim disclosure
+Deterministic remediation tracking under PCAOB AS 2201 paragraph 71 and AICPA AU-C 940 maintains a remediation plan with a named owner, target date, interim mitigating controls and re-design and re-testing requirements.
+An operating effectiveness re-test needs a sufficient time period (typically at least 90 days) before the audit committee can rely on the remediated control.
+Deficiency aging analysis applies escalation thresholds, and significant deficiencies and material weaknesses require formal audit committee reporting, external auditor coordination and possible interim disclosure.

 Decision Record